Ty1776/reading-notes/201/class1notes.md

 ## Introduction to HTML

-1. An HTML attribute is extra information about the elemnet that wont appear in the content of the page.
+1. An HTML attribute is extra information about the element that won't appear in the content of the page.
 Attributes are also used to identify and specific elements within an HTML document and apply changes via other linked files, such as CSS.

 2. The anatomy of an HTML element: opening tag, content, closing tag. ie: `<p>Hello there!</p>`

 3. An Article is for enclosing a block of related content that makes sense on its own, without the rest of the page.
-A Section is similar to Article, but is more for grouping together a single part of the page that constitues one single piece of functionality or theme.
+A Section is similar to Article, but is more for grouping together a single part of the page that constitutes one single piece of functionality or theme.
 You can break an Article up into different Sections, or break a Section up into different Articles, depending on context.

 4. A typical website includes many Elements, such as: `<html>, <head>, <title>, <header>, <h1>, <body>, <p>, <footer>`, and all of the associated closing tags and content.